 What does typography say about your brand?

 Typography can change the perception of a brand.
 It creates feeling.
 It’s cool.
 It works its way more into the design aspect of a site, contributing to a pleasing UX more than it stands as an actual font.

 If typeface and fonts work to display language in a pleasing way, think of typography as more of a body language.

-Landing pages are built for one reason: to convert a target audience.
-When you design your landing page, you design it for that target audience.
+Landing pages and websites are built for one reason: to convert a target audience.
+When you design your landing page or website, you design it for that target audience.

-The goal of your landing page font is simply to be read.
+The goal of your website font is simply to be read.

-But isn’t that the goal of the landing page headline?
+But isn’t that the goal of the landing page or website headline?

 Yes.
 Your headline and font work together.

-If a headline (and the subsequent landing page copy) gets read, it’s partly because it was easy to read.
+If a headline (and the subsequent copy) gets read, it’s partly because it was easy to read.

 That’s what you’re going for.